 Our core business is claims management and we are regulated by The Claims Management Regulator in respect of regulated claims management activities, registration number CMR 17779.

-We have 25 years experience in compliance and packaging mortgages, both domestic and commercial, and have the ability to read files to assess for potential compensation and redress.
+We have 30 years’ experience in the financial services sector dealing with compliance and packaging mortgages, both domestic and commercial, and have the experience and ability to read files to assess for potential MCOB breaches or unfair treatment.

 The Financial Conduct Authority recently highlighted this problem and has begun to crackdown on mortgage mis-selling.

-So whether you are a client with a couple of months payments in arrears or are being threatened with repossession NOW is the time to act.
-If it’s clear that you could never realistically afford to pay off your mortgage from the outset you will have a strong case for mis-selling.
+So, whether you are a client with a couple of months payments in arrears or are being threatened with repossession NOW is the time to act.
+If it’s clear that you could never realistically afford to pay off your mortgage from the outset you could have a strong case for mis-selling.

 Under Section 4.7 of the FCA’s rulebook for mortgage advisers, “Mortgage and Home Finance: Conduct of Business” (MCOB) it states that mortgage advice must be “suitable for that customer” and that advisers “must make and retain a record” of it being suitable.